waritS4R4/RA_project/README.md

 3. Batch_run.ipynb (this file allows user to run both stages and loop stage 2 over 21 hours)

 All other files are either example inputs (similarly to fed-in forecasts) and files created from the code to save results.

+The required packages are listed in the requirements_packages.txt